wh-alice/mig_visualstudio/vs/misc/how-to--get-involved-in-the-developer-community.md

 ---
-title: "How to: Get Involved in the Developer Community | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Get Involved in the Developer Community" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"